elson2121/Webbasedcalculator/README.md

 Clear Functionality: Dedicated button to clear the display (C).

-Responsive Design: Optimized for use on both desktop and mobile screens (if responsive CSS was applied).
+Responsive Design: Optimized for use on both desktop and mobile screens (if responsive CSS was applied)..

 Technology Stack: Built purely with front-end technologies: HTML, CSS, and JavaScript...
 🛠️ Technology Stack